 I agree Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.

 Mastic asphalt repair is the process of repairing or restoring damaged or deteriorated mastic asphalt.
 These repairs are frequently carried out on mastic asphalt roofing, flooring, and waterproofing applications.
 Mastic asphalt is an easy material to repair.
 It is highly durable and made from a mixture of asphalt cement and fine aggregates.
 It known is widely called “The King Of Waterproofing” and is renowned for its weather resistance, durability and longevity.
 Mastic asphalt repair involves identifying damaged areas, including; cracks, blisters, or worn-out sections.
 Then removing the defective asphalt and then applying fresh mastic asphalt.
+The fresh mastic asphalt is normally heated to a molten state and poured or troweled onto the damaged area.
+The asphalt is finished with a seamless and watertight repair.
+Mastic asphalt repair helps extend the lifespan of the surface, maintain its integrity, and prevent water infiltration.
+The ease of repairing mastic asphalt membranes make it a cost-effective waterproofing solution.

 At RJ Evans we offer a full range of asphalt repair services.
 This service covers all applications in mastic asphalt from roof and floor repairs through to steps and balconies.
 Our highly-experienced team of asphalt specialists cover the whole of London and the South of England.
 If you would like a quotation or any advice about an asphalt repair please get in touch with us or call us now on 01277 375 511.